Do you or a loved one urgently need relocation from your current long term care center?

 Available Clinical Programs and Services

-- Specialized memory care delivered in a secured unit setting within five iCare locations.
+- Specialized memory care delivered in a secured unit setting within six iCare locations.
 Part of the Greater Hartford Memory Care Centers.

 - iRecovery Program: Substance use treatment and counseling (available in English and Spanish language) from a third party provider coupled with medication assisted treatment, Suboxone, Methadone and Vivitrol available.

 - Touchpoints signature Congestive Heart Failure and COPD program.